IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_show.md

 		rails s

-- The send a request again with a valid project id (1 in this case)
+- Then send a request again with a valid project id (1 in this case)

 - And we can see that things still work.